 Hemet-Ryan Airport is an active airport located just outside of the Harvest Valley/Winchester planning area in the City of Hemet.
 The northeastern section of the Harvest Valley/Winchester planning area is within this airport's Airport Influence Area.
 The boundary of the Hemet-Ryan Airport Influence Area is shown in Figure 4, Overlays and Policy Areas.
 There are a number of Compatibility Zones associated with the Airport Influence Area.
-Compatibility Zones are shown in Figure 5, Hemet-Ryan Airport Influence Area.
-Properties within these zones are subject to regulations governing such issues as land use, development intensity, density, height of structures, and noise.
-These land use restrictions are fully set forth in Appendix L-1 and are summarized in Table 4, Airport Land Use Compatibility Criteria for Riverside County (Applicable to Hemet-Ryan Airport).
-For more information on these zones and additional airport policies, refer to Appendix L-1 and the Land Use, Circulation, Safety, and Noise Elements of the Riverside County General Plan.
+Compatibility Zones are shown in Figure 5, identifies the Hemet-Ryan Airport Influence Area.
+Properties within these zones the Influence Area are subject to regulations governing such issues as land use, development intensity, density, height of structures, and noise.
+These land use restrictions are fully set forth in the Hemet-Ryan Airport Land Use Compatibility Plan.
+Appendix L-1 and are summarized in Table 4, Airport Land Use Compatibility Criteria for Riverside County (Applicable to Hemet-Ryan Airport).
+For more information on these zones and additional airport policies, refer to the Compatibility Plan.
+Appendix L-1 and the Land Use, Circulation, Safety, and Noise Elements of the Riverside County General Plan.

-To provide for the orderly development of Hemet-Ryan Airport and the surrounding areas, comply with the Airport Land Use Compatibility Plan for Hemet Ryan Airport as fully set forth in Appendix L-1 and as summarized in Table 4, as well as any applicable policies related to airports in the Land Use, Circulation, Safety, and Noise Elements of the Riverside County General Plan.
+HVWAP 1.1 To provide for the orderly development of Hemet-Ryan Airport and the surrounding areas, complyiance with the Hemet Ryan Airport Land Use Compatibility Plan for Hemet Ryan Airport as fully set forth in Appendix L-1 and as summarized in Table 4, as well as any applicable policies related to airports in the Land Use, Circulation, Safety, and Noise Elements of the Riverside County General Plan is required.